jogi47/chatter-backend/README.md

 This application includes vector embeddings generation for chat messages to enable AI-powered features:

-- All text messages are automatically embedded using OpenAI's embedding models
+- All text messages are automatically embedded using OpenAI's text-embedding-3-large model
 - Embeddings are stored with the messages in MongoDB
 - This enables future features like semantic search, smart replies, and summarization
 - Image captions can also be embedded for searchability